marcusasar/SQL_Project_Sales_Analysis/README.md

 Different payment methods used, with "Cash", "Ewallet", and "Credit card" being the options.

-- Cash was used 344 times.
+- Cash: 344 transactions
-- Ewallet was used 342 times.
+- Ewallet: 342 transactions
-- Credit card was used 309 times.
+- Credit card: 309 transactions

 # Summarized Results as follows:

 - **Revenue Trends:** January generated the highest revenue, followed by March and then February.
 There's a noticeable decrease in revenue from January to February, followed by a slight increase in March.

-- Most sales in each time of day: The highest number of sales occurred in the evening(56 sales), followed by the afternoon(49 sales) and then the morning(33 sales).
+- **Most sales in each time of day:** The highest number of sales occurred in the evening(56 sales), followed by the afternoon(49 sales) and then the morning(33 sales).

 - **Revenue by customer type:** The customer type "Member" brings the most revenue, with a total revenue of $163,625.10.
-In comparison, the "Normal" customer type generated a total revenue of $157,261.29.
-Therefore, the "Member" customer type is associated with higher revenue compared to the "Normal" customer type.
+Member customer type is associated with higher revenue compared to the Normal customer type.

+- **Customer type pays most VAT:** The customer type "Member" pays the most VAT, with a VAT amount of $15.61

+- **Most selling product line:** The most selling product line is "Fashion accessories," with a total count of 178 sales.
+Fashion accessories is the most popular product line based on the number of sales.

+- **Common payment method or mode:** Therefore, "Cash" is the most frequently used payment method among the options provided.